suramrit/suramritLearnsGo/README.md

 MIT License Copyright 2018 Suramrit

 Trying to get my hands dirty by doing some basic CS programs with Go.

-Lets see how it goes.
+The code inspires itself heavily by following [Todd Mcleods course](https://www.udemy.com/learn-how-to-code) at udemy.
+He's a pretty cool instructor, highly recommended.

+So, lets begin.

 I'm starting with some basics like fmt package, TYPES, DECLARATIONS.

+	+ hello.go
+	+ gotypes.go
+	+ controlflow.go

-I will move onto doing some basic data structures implemented in golang including:
+Then move onto doing some builtin data structures in golang including:
+(Sidebar: refer https://research.swtch.com/godata for good insights into builtin golang data-structures)

-	array
+	+ array -- arrays.go
+	+ slices -- slice.go
+	+ maps -- map.go

+and move on to user defined data structures like

-	linked lists - Singly / Doubly Linked
+	+ linked lists - Singly / Doubly Linked
-	FIFO Queue
+	+ FIFO Queue
-	LIFO Stack
+	+ LIFO Stack
-	Binary Trees
+	+ Binary Trees
-	Binary Heaps / Priority Queues
+	+ Binary Heaps / Priority Queues
-	Hash Map/Sets and their types
+	+ Hash Map/Sets and their types

-Eventually I will also move to designing and making some web services written in golang.
+Eventually and hopefully, I will also be designing and making some web services written in golang.

 Feel free to use this code to learn if you are a student, complying with the rules and regulations of your school and class.